maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 * services of Google LLC.
-The data processing takes place within the European Union and in compliance with data protection regulations.
+The data processing takes place in compliance with data protection regulations.

 You can find the privacy statement of Google LLC under: